3. API Reference¶

 Using the

-operation, the application can write data to a stream.
+appendoperation, the application can write data to a stream.
 Note that for each stream of a certain type, multiple instances of this stream-type can be created by assigning unique ids to each of streams.
 Each id then represents an instance of the stream of the associated type.
-So the actual stream instance is selected based on the suppliedStreamId
+So the actual stream instance is selected based on the suppliedStreamId.When the stream doesn’t exist it is automatically created based on the current QoS settings.

 Return Code